Heroku Connect Database Tables

 _hc_lastop

-is not guaranteed to be representative of reality due to a historical bug that can not be easily fixed.
+isn’t guaranteed to be representative of reality due to a historical bug that can’t be easily fixed.
 If you’re using _hc_lastop

-to determine the success of a write to Salesforce, you should always cross-check it against your Trigger Log
+to determine the success of a write to Salesforce, always cross-check it against your Trigger Log

 When a failure occurs the _hc_err

-column will contain a JSON object with the following properties:
+column contains a JSON object with the following properties:

 Property | Description |